Acrexia07/game-leaderboard-api/docs/development-log.md

 **🎯 Goals:**
 - Develop test cases and test data in TDD approach
-- Create Player entity and its constraints
+- Create the `Player` entity and DTO with define validation constraints
-- Develop a function for adding player info in service layer
+- Implement a service-layer function to add player info

-**🛠️ What I Did:**
+### 🛠️ What I Did:
+- Created `Player` entity and corresponding DTOs
+- Wrote test data helper methods and initial test case
+- Implemented `savePlayerData` service function

+### 🐞 Issue Encountered:
+- **Error:**  Auto-generated `contextLoads()` test was failing due to incomplete config
+- **Solution:** Deleted the unnecessary test file: `GameLeaderboardApiApplicationTests.java`
+- **Result:** CI builds successfully without failing test artifacts

+**🧠 Reflection:**
+- ✅ I was impressed by the debugging experience — seeing UUID changes in real-time helped me quickly identify and fix the issue
+- 🧪 Working on the service layer using a TDD mindset helped me appreciate the value of tests in driving the design 📌 **Next Step:** Continue implementing and testing other functions in the service layer